Just because you’re running a Linux operating system, doesn’t mean you cannot suffer data loss.

 6. PING (PING is not Ghost)

-This open source software is the perfect choice to backup and restore of whole partitions and more.
+This best open-source software is the perfect choice to backup and restores of whole partitions and more.
 It is a live Linux ISO based on LFS documentation.
 It can be integrated into a PXE/TFTP remote server or can be burnt on a CD and booted.
 Using this Linux cloning software, you can easily perform backup and restore.

 - Toolbox for rescuing system